 They might request victims to facilitate the operation by disabling the AV software temporarily to install the malicious application.

-The tailgating attack, also known as “piggybacking,” involves an attacker seeking entry to a restricted area which lacks the proper authentication-
+The tailgating attack, also known as “piggybacking,” involves an attacker seeking entry to a restricted area that lacks the proper authentication.

 The attacker can simply walk in behind a person who is authorized to access the area.
-In a typical attack scenario, a person impersonates a delivery driver or a caretaker who is packed with parcels and waits when an employee opens their door.
-The attacker asks that the employee hold the door, bypassing the security measures in place (i.e. Electronic access control)
+In a typical attack scenario, a person impersonates a delivery driver loaded down with packages and waits until an employee opens their door.
+The attacker asks that the employee hold the door, bypassing the security measures in place (e.g., electronic access control).